fatemeh-afshariii/maternal-health-risk-prediction/README.md

   prediction

 ## Author
-A midwifery graduate with a research interest in AI applications in women's health.
+Fatemeh Afshari - A midwifery graduate with a research interest in AI applications in women's health.